Philip K. Dick at the Movies

 - Ubik.
 Michel Gondry, French movie director, has been picked to make a movie out of Philip K. Dick’s masterpiece, Ubik.
 Gondry, who has directed many documentaries and videos, is better known for Eternal Sunshine of the Spotless Mind, a somewhat dickian storyline about erasing and implementing memories in people’s brain (like in Total Recall).
 His more recent movie was an adaptation of The Green Hornet.
 Shooting may not start before the end of year 2011.

 - The King of the Elves (2012).
 Based on the only fantasy short story writtem by PKD, this will be an Pixar/Disney animated feature.
 The story follows an average man living in the Mississippi Delta, whose reluctant actions to help a desperate band of elves leads them to name him their new king.
 Joining the innocent and endangered elves as they attempt to escape from an evil and menacing troll, their unlikely new leader finds himself caught on a journey filled with unimaginable dangers and a chance to bring real meaning back to his own life.
+Note: this movie project was abandonned.

 Books about Philip K. Dick at the Movies